Bisphosphonate: Mechanism of action

 Bisphosphonates are structurally similar to pyrophosphate, but with a central carbon that can have up to two substituents (R1 and R2) instead of an oxygen atom.
 Because a bisphosphonate group mimics the structure of pyrophosphate, it can inhibit activation of enzymes that utilize pyrophosphate.

 The specificity of bisphosphonate-based drugs comes from the two phosphonate groups (and possibly a hydroxyl at R1) that work together to coordinate calcium ions.
 Bisphosphonate molecules preferentially bind to calcium ions.
 The largest store of calcium in the human body is in bones, so bisphosphonates accumulate to a high concentration only in bones.

 Bisphosphonates, when attached to bone tissue, are released by osteoclasts, the bone cells that break down bone tissue.
 Bisphosphonate molecules then attach to and enter osteoclasts where they disrupt intracellular enzymatic functions needed for bone resorption.

 There are two classes of bisphosphonate compounds: non-nitrogenous (no nitrogen in R2) and nitrogenous (R2 contains nitrogen).
-The two types of bisphosphonates work differently in killing osteoclasts.
+The two types of bisphosphonates work differently in inhibiting osteoclasts.